kalyaninagaraj/Domino-Mosaics/README.md

        julia> using .Dominoes
        julia> dominoes("CE", "white", "constrained")
        ```
-   - INPUT: The input parameter `constrained` indicates that complete sets of dominoes will be used to generate the final mosaic.
-Setting this last parameter to `unconstrained` indicates to the code that the mosaic can be built from an unending supply of dominoes, which naturally does not make for an interesting optimization problem.
+   - INPUT: The input parameter `"constrained"` indicates that complete sets of dominoes will be used to generate the final mosaic.
+Setting this last parameter to `"unconstrained"` indicates to the code that the mosaic can be built from an unending supply of dominoes, which naturally does not make for an interesting optimization problem.

    - OUTPUT: The second input parameter determines the color of the dots on the dominoes.
 For the above example, the code will generate `Data/Mosaic_Images/CE_white_constrained.png`.